att-comdev/armada/CONTRIBUTING.rst

     pip install git-review

-Git-review can also be intalled on Ubuntu by executing:
+Git-review can also be installed on Ubuntu by executing:

 .. code-block:: bash